|Born||19 November 1600||Born At|

 Charles I was crowned at Westminster Abbey.

-Charles dismissed Henrietta's French entourage sending them back to France against the wishes of his wife.
-6 out of 440 remained to look after her.
+King Charles I dismissed the French entourage belonging to his wife Henrietta sending them back to France against her wishes.
+Only 6 out of four 440 remained to look after her. ¹

 Charles called another Parliament intent on getting money for more military campaigns.
 He wanted to finance another attack on La Rochelle.
 Parliament refused to give any money unless the king agreed to terms set out in the 'Petition of Right'.